psychemedia/storytelling-notes/raggle_taggle_gypsy.md

 "I'm away with the raggle taggle gypsy-o!"
 ```

-Here's my current-working take on the tale, although as yet still untold:
+My current-working take on the tale, is still in preparation:

-> TO DO
+> *TO DO*

 By way of comparison, the lyrical content of various versions of the song are reviewed on the [*Irish Music Daily*](https://www.irishmusicdaily.com/raggle-taggle-gypsy) website: